lcreid/rails-bootstrap-forms/README.md

 <% end %>
 ```

-### `bootstrap_form_with` (Rails 5.1+)
+### bootstrap_form_with (Rails 5.1+)

 Note that `form_with` in Rails 5.1 does not add IDs to form elements and labels by default, which are both important to Bootstrap markup.
-This behavior is corrected in Rails 5.2.
+This behaviour is corrected in Rails 5.2.

 To get started, just use the `bootstrap_form_with` helper in place of `form_with`.
 Here's an example: